 The Law Society is considering the implications of the decision for its practice note on VAT and disbursements.
 Until this has been issued by the Law Society a law firm should consider their treatment of charges for electronic search reports and whether to follow the decision and add VAT to the cost of the report.
 If this VAT is queried they can provide the customer with the tribunal case until the guidance by the Law Society is amended.
 It remains to be seen whether HMRC will take retrospective action more generally in such cases or whether it will withdraw concessionary treatment for postal searches.

-If you would like to discuss VAT on search fees in more detail or you would like to speak with a member of our team, please contact Adam Stock or call on 01772 821021 to be put in contact with a member of our VAT team.
+If you would like to discuss VAT on search fees in more detail or you would like to speak with a member of our team, please contact Jonathan Main or call on 01772 821021 to be put in contact with a member of our VAT team.